Skip to footer content

 How to Export Excel Data to Existing Excel File Templates in C# Using IronXL: Image 4 - Features

 Loading an existing template is straightforward with IronXL's WorkBook.Load() method.
-The following example shows how to open a template and populate it with data, handling the first row as headers and managing column names effectively:
+The example below opens a quarterly sales report template and populates specific cells with data using top-level statements:

 WorkBook workbook = WorkBook.Load("ReportTemplate.xlsx");